codingColinMcM/Note-Taker-Express/README.md

 # Note-Taker-Express

-I wonder if other people will actually look at my contribution history and realize
+I wonder if other people will actually look at my contribution history and realize I'm

 ## Description